ocstringham/minion-bioinformatics-workshop/README.md

 * Basecalling and demultiplexing in command line using Dorado
 * Github
-* Make a reference database the crab/slong/more comprehensive way (ie not just using Midori)
+* Make a reference database the crab/long/more comprehensive way (ie not just using Midori)
-* Create blast database (we will do)
 * Make a bash function
 * Make an r script a command line function